Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

 Observation - Pyramid widening, spending less time on the API, the DB has decent coverage, more time being spent on orchestration, and behaviour tuning.
 Very satisfying to see a low level fix/change (e.g. surveys) ripple upwards to have positive impacts on behaviour without any change there.

+## Development expereience

+At this point most of the structure is in place, and it feels less like I'm solving interesting problems and just tinkering with the game and fleshing it out - in Factorio terms, the main bus is built and I'm just forking off to build the various factories.

+Because (unlike factorio) scaling is largely a factor of time and credits, without much need to go back and change behaviours themselves, the game loop experience of continual refactoring is not necessary at this stage of the gameplay.

+I think I'll likely see that once I get into the endgame and reach request saturation.
+I don't currently have signposting / logging for that.

 ## Goals

 * receive_and_fulfill behaviour needs to automatically have contract management if it doesn't already